-My research is, for me, an emotional and politically performative endeavour in that I view it as more than simply a means to an academic accomplishment, but also as a radical attempt to contribute (however insignificantly) towards a broader struggle for social justice for people of all genders and as a response to the capitalist patriarchy that defines life in westernised cultures.
+My research is, for me, an intellectual, emotional and political endeavour in that I view it as more than simply a means to an academic accomplishment, but also as a radical attempt to contribute (however insignificantly) towards a broader struggle for social justice for people of all genders and as a response to the capitalist patriarchy that defines life in westernised cultures.

 Other Academic Interests

 - The position of the researcher in research

 - LGBTQ* Issues

 My approach is interdisciplinary and I draw on frameworks and methodologies from across Sociology, Cultural Studies and Politics to name a few.